-Part of preparing for the investigation of an HAI/AR outbreak is assembling the necessary resources supplies, equipment, and personnel-to support the outbreak response team and ensure that everything needed for the investigation and response is readily available.
-In this section we describe resources that can be assembled prior to an outbreak.
+Part of preparing for the investigation of an HAI/AR outbreak is assembling the necessary resources-supplies, equipment, and personnel-to support the outbreak response team and ensure that everything needed in the investigation and response is readily available.
+This section describes resources that can be assembled prior to an outbreak.
 Personnel resource needs were discussed in the previous section.
-The following lists of equipment, supplies. documents, and reference materials will help public health agencies identify resources in preparation for outbreak
+These lists of equipment, supplies, documents, and reference materials will help public health agencies identify resources in preparation for outbreak investigation; outbreak training should include methods to get resources specific to an outbreak as needed during the investigation.